 The success and profitability of the Group's business and operations depends, in part, on the ability of the Group to identify and engage the most cost and time efficient and effective suppliers, and its ability to swiftly anticipate and react to changes in relationships with suppliers and in the availability and cost of its supplies.
 In turn, its operations are also dependent on frequent and timely deliveries by its suppliers.
 There can be no assurance that the Group will be able to acquire suitable products, in sufficient quantities, and, or on terms acceptable to it in the future.
 In this respect, the Group has built longstanding relationships with certain suppliers, on whom it relies and who help assure the quantity, quality, price and existence of some of the goods and products sold and the services provided.
 Any deterioration or change, for whatsoever reason (including any leading supplier or agent declining or becoming unable to sell products to the Group), in the Group's relationships with its suppliers (including supplying on less favourable terms) could have a material adverse effect on the results of the operations of the Group, its financial condition and its prospects.
-Furthermore, other factors such as interruptions in supply caused by adverse weather conditions, changes in governmental regulation or policy, recalls of products and other similar factors not within control of the Group or its suppliers, could adversely affect the availability, quality and costs of the goods and services provided by the Group, and consequently could have a material adverse effect on the results on the Group, and consequently could have a material adverse effect on the financial condition of the Group, its results and prospects.
+Furthermore, other factors such as interruptions in supply caused by adverse weather conditions, changes in governmental regulation or policy, recalls of products and other similar factors not within control of the Group or its suppliers, could adversely affect the availability, quality and costs of the goods and services provided by the Group, and consequently could have a material adverse effect on the financial condition of the Group, its results and prospects.